کاربرد نقشها، تکامل ساختار فکری، و شبکه موضوعی همرخدادی واژگان: حوزه طبقهبندی-ها و هستانشناسیهای نقش مشارکتکنندگان

 • Maral Alipour-Tehrani 3

-1 Assistant Professor, Department of Information Science, Faculty of Education & Psychology, Alzahra University, Tehran, Iran,
+1 Assistant Professor, Department of Information Science, Faculty of Education and Psychology, Alzahra University, Tehran, Iran

 2 Assistant Professor, Department of Preventive Medicine, Northwestern University Feinberg School of Medicine, Chicago, IL, USA.

-3 .
-Postgraduate Student in Information Science and Knowledge Studies, Department of Information Science, Faculty of Education & Psychology, Alzahra University, Tehran, Iran.
+3 Ph.D.
+Student of Information Science and Knowledge Studies, Department of Information Science, Faculty of Education and Psychology, Alzahra University, Tehran, Iran

 چکیده [English]